bensontamunoemi/bensontamunoemi/README.md

 # 💫 About Me:
-I’m currently working on Building and integrating AI capabilities into platforms and leading data analysis projects to improve sales and customer engagement.<br><br>I’m looking to collaborate on Projects involving full-stack development, mobile developement, AI-driven platforms, and user-centric enhancements, as well as UI/UX improvements.<br><br>I’m looking for help with Expanding my expertise in AI integrations and exploring new trends in data-driven marketing strategies.<br><br>I’m currently learning Advanced project management techniques and continually enhancing my AI skills.<br><br>Ask me about: Full-stack development, integrating AI in web and mobile platforms, data analysis for business growth, and building scalable systems with technologies like Node.js, React, and python.<br><br>Fun fact: Besides being a software developer, I also DJ, produce music, and rap in my free time.
+I’m currently working on Building and integrating AI capabilities into platforms and leading data analysis projects to improve sales and customer engagement.<br><br>I’m looking to collaborate on Projects involving full-stack development, mobile development, AI-driven platforms, and user-centric enhancements, as well as UI/UX improvements.<br><br>I’m looking for help with Expanding my expertise in AI integrations and exploring new trends in data-driven marketing strategies.<br><br>I’m currently learning Advanced project management techniques and continually enhancing my AI and development skills.<br><br>Ask me about Full-stack development, Mobile apps developement, integrating AI in web platforms, data analysis for business growth, and building scalable systems.<br><br>Fun fact, Besides being a software developer, I also DJ, produce music, in my free time.

 ## 🌐 Socials: